jpcsp/jpcsp/src/jpcsp/languages/README.txt

+* untranslated strings shall always be copied to all other locale files to ease translation
 * all language files should be named jpcsp_<language>.properties or jpcsp_<language>_<country>.properties where: language is the lower-case two letter code for the language (e.g. pt for Portuguese) country is the upper case two letter code for the country (e.g. BR for Brazil)